pragmatrix/ScanRat/README.md

 	Parses either left or right.
 If both rules match the input, the first rule is preferred.
 Both rules must be of the same result type.

-	The choice combinator is also left associative, but has a lower priority than the sequence combinators, which means that you can put sequences nicely inside the choice rules without using paranthesis:
+	The choice combinator is also left associative, but has a lower priority than the sequence combinators, which means that you can put sequences inside the choice rules without using paranthesis:

 		let driverDecision = accellerate + overtake |- driveSlowly